-Vice Chairman, Member - Office of the Chairman and Director, Franklin Resources, Inc.; Director, Franklin Advisers, Inc.; Senior Vice President, Franklin Advisory Services, LLC; and officer and/or director or trustee, as the case may be, of some of the other subsidiaries of Franklin Resources, Inc. and of 42 of the investment companies in Franklin Templeton Investments.
+President, Franklin Advisory Services, LLC; Director, Templeton Worldwide, Inc.; and officer and/or director or trustee, as the case may be, of two of the investment companies in Franklin Templeton Investments.

 Alison E. Baur (1964) Vice President Since 2012 Not Applicable Not Applicable

-One Franklin Parkway • •
+One Franklin Parkway P.F.

 San Mateo, CA 94403-1906

-Deputy General Counsel, Franklin Templeton Investments; and officer of some of the other subsidiaries of Franklin Resources, Inc. and of 47 of the investment companies in Franklin Templeton Investments.
+Deputy General Counsel, Franklin Templeton Investments; and officer of some of the other subsidiaries of Franklin Resources, Inc. and of 46 of the investment companies in Franklin Templeton Investments.